Culture 5 min read

 Belfast's Jamie Dornan Cast as Aragorn in New Lord of the Rings Film

-Dornan takes over the role made famous by Viggo Mortensen in Peter Jackson's original trilogy, joining a cast that includes returning legends Ian McKellen as Gandalf and Elijah Wood as Frodo Baggins, alongside director Andy Serkis, who will also reprise his role as Gollum.
+Dornan takes over the role made famous by Viggo Mortensen in Peter Jackson's original trilogy, joining a cast that includes returning legends Ian McKellen as Gandalf, Elijah Wood as Frodo Baggins, and Lee Pace as Thranduil, alongside new additions Kate Winslet and Leo Woodall.
+Director Andy Serkis will also reprise his motion-capture role as Gollum, with the film scheduled for release on 17 December 2027.

 Background